Human skin color: Skin whitening

 In South Asia, society regards fair skin as more attractive and associates dark skin with lower class status.
 This results in a massive market for skin-whitening creams.
-Fairer skin-tones also correlate to higher caste-status in the Hindu social order—although the system is not based on skin tone.
+Fairer skin-tones also correlate to higher caste-status in the Hindu social order – although the system is not based on skin tone.
 Actors and actresses in Indian cinema tend to have light skin tones, and Indian cinematographers have used graphics and intense lighting to achieve more "desirable" skin tones.
 Fair skin tones are advertised as an asset in Indian marketing.

 In 2013, 77% of Nigerian women, 52% of Senegalese women, and 25% of Malian women were using lightening products.
 In 2020, Der Spiegel reported that in Ghana, "When You Are Light-Skinned, You Earn More", and that "[s]ome pregnant women take tablets in the hopes that it will lead their child to be born with fair skin.
 Some apply bleaching lotion [...] to their babies, in the hopes that it will improve their child's chances."

 Skin-whitening products have remained popular over time, often due to historical beliefs and perceptions about fair skin.
 Sales of skin-whitening products across the world grew from $40 billion to $43 billion in 2008.
 In South and East Asian countries, people have traditionally seen light skin as more attractive, and a preference for lighter skin remains prevalent.
 In ancient China and Japan, for example, pale skin can be traced back to ancient drawings depicting women and goddesses with fair skin tones.
 In ancient China, Japan, and Southeast Asia, pale skin was seen as a sign of wealth.
 Thus skin-whitening cosmetic products are popular in East Asia.

 In 2010, four out of ten women surveyed in Hong Kong, Malaysia, the Philippines and South Korea used a skin-whitening cream, and more than 60 companies globally compete for Asia's estimated $18 billion market.
 Changes in regulations in the cosmetic industry led to skin-care companies introducing harm-free skin lighteners.
 In Japan, the geisha have a reputation for their white-painted faces, and the appeal of the bihaku (美白), or "beautiful white", ideal leads many Japanese women to avoid any form of tanning.

 There are exceptions to this, with Japanese fashion trends such as ganguro emphasizing tanned skin.
 Skin whitening is also not uncommon in Africa, and several research projects have suggested a general preference for lighter skin in the African-American community.
-In contrast, one study on men of the Bikosso tribe in Cameroon found no preference for attractiveness of females based on lighter skin color, bringing into question the universality of earlier studies that had exclusively focused on skin-color preferences among non-African populations.
+In contrast, one study on men of the Bikosso tribe in Cameroon found no preference for attractiveness of women based on lighter skin color, bringing into question the universality of earlier studies that had exclusively focused on skin-color preferences among non-African populations.